Who can appeal

 You can get your expenses covered

 If your appeal is successful, you may be entitled to reimbursement of expenses that were necessary to have the decision overturned, such as legal fees.
 Submit your claim for reimbursement of costs to the NAV unit that set aside the original decision.
-Send a letter with attachments.
-You must print a cover page, see the “Slik klager du” (How to appeal) section.
-Select the “sakskostnader” (costs) topic when you print the cover page.
+Send a letter with attachments documenting the expenses you have incurred.

 Claim for compensation